 When it comes to the stove, fridge, and dishwasher, expect to pay between $400 and $3,000 on each.
 In addition, you can pick up a sink between $100 and $2,500 while faucet fixtures go for between $40 to $1,200.

-- Countertops – Here the prices can vary widely based on the types of materials you choose.
-Laminate counters start from below $10 per square foot to between $50 and $125 for certain materials like recycled glass.
+Here the prices can vary widely based on the types of materials you choose.
+Laminate counters start from below $10 per square foot to between $50 and $125 for specific materials like recycled glass.
 For high-end materials like marble, granite, and acrylic the prices can vary from $100 to $300 per square foot.

 For stock and made-to-order cabinets (Ikea, Home Depot, etc.), expect to pay between $600 and $2,000 per linear square foot.
 For custom cabinetry, the price goes up to $1,000-$2,000.

 You have a good deal of leeway when choosing how much to spend on lighting.
 On the low end, you can spend between $25-$50 per piece while at the high-end you can easily spend $500 and above.

 Behind the scenes costs of a Kitchen RemodelBehind the scenes costs of a Kitchen Remodel

 The cost of materials is relatively easy to compute.
 What’s more, difficult are those behind-the-scenes costs.

-- Building Requirements – Your building requirements will play a large part in dictating your design and budget.
+Your building requirements will play a large part in dictating your design and budget.
 For instance, there may be an insurance coverage minimum that will limit you from hiring contractors that aren’t carrying high-value insurance policies.
-If the building has an alteration agreement, that can place further limits on who you can hire.
-Contractors that have the coverage to work in buildings with high requirements tend to have higher operating costs.
+If the building has an alteration agreement, that can place further limits on who you can employ.
+Contractors that have coverage for working in buildings with high requirements tend to have higher operating costs.

 The planning phase where you’ll work directly with your contractor and architect to create detailed drawings for the renovation.
 You’ll also make your final decision on materials at this point.
 The design phase is of critical importance and often represents 15-35% of the renovation cost.